 |Tamiya Surface Primer (Light Gray)||

 |Krylon ColorMaster Ultra Flat Primer||

-I hope this article gave you insights into my recommended spray primers that I use in my miniature painting and scale model projects.
+I hope this article gave you insights into my recommended primers that I use in my miniature painting and scale model projects.

 The best spray primer for painting miniatures and models will depend on your application.
-Almost all aerosol spray primers will stick well to plastic, metal and resin materials.
+Almost all aerosol primers will stick well to plastic, metal and resin materials.
 Some primers will fill-in details, while others will do a better job preserving surface details.

 Compared with brush-on primers, spray primers are accessible and convenient when you use them under the right conditions.
 If you have any favorites that you like using for painting miniatures, please let me know!